ivotron/quiho-popper/paper/paper.md

 summary of hardware-level performance counters).
 Given that hardware performance counters are architecture-dependent, we can not make generalizations about given that we run an application on a multitude of machines.
-However, we can see that in the case of the `stackmmap` stressor, there are some similarities between the counters, specially the ones denoting stalled cycles (which significantly determine application performance [@cepeda_pipeline_2011 ;
+Having said this, we can try to analyze the counter results for the particular machine where we ran this test.
+We can see that the performance counters values for the `hpccg` application correspond to a combination of values for the three most relevant features (stressors).
+In the case of the `stackmmap` stressor, similarities between stalled cycle counters are noticeable denoting similarities in stalled cycles, which are associated to application performance [@cepeda_pipeline_2011 ;
-@mcnairy_itanium_2003]).
+@mcnairy_itanium_2003].

 Next, we analyze the IRUPs of other three applications[^brevity].
 These applications are Redis [@zawodny_redis_2009], Scikit-learn